Other Disneyland Discounts and Deals

 D23 Member Discounts

 Select Downtown Disney locations offer D23 members merchandise discounts when you present your D23 membership card.
-Click here to see the current list.
+See the current list of D23 merchandise discounts.

 Inexpensive/FREE Souvenirs